Signed in as:

 Cancer Support Community is a national organization with centers around the country and into Canada and provides cancer patients and their loved ones with support, education, navigation and hope – free of charge.
 Look for the helpline as well as the map to find an in-person location near you.

-Cancercare.com is the brainchild of Scott Hamilton, the Olympic gold medalist figure skater.
-During his cancer journey, he discovered that it was difficult to find a reliable online resource where information about chemotherapy was presented in a clear, easy to understand and easy to locate format.
-Chemocare.com is a comprehensive resource for cancer patients and their caregivers that provides chemotherapy drug and side effect information, cancer wellness information, and links to additional reliable resources and organizations.
+ChemoCare is the brainchild of Scott Hamilton, the Olympic gold medalist figure skater.
+During his cancer journey, he discovered that it was difficult to find a reliable online resource where information about chemotherapy was presented in a clear, easy-to-understand, and easy to locate format.
+ChemoCare.com is a comprehensive resource for cancer patients and their caregivers that provides chemotherapy drug and side effect information, cancer wellness information, and links to additional reliable resources and organizations.

-F*ck Cancer takes an aggressive approach to the fight against cancer which I love!
+F*ck Cancer takes a bold approach to the fight against cancer.
 Their focus is two-fold.
 One goal is to educate people about early cancer detection and prevention.
-The second goal is to "create life-changing experiences for cancer fighters."
-How awesome is that?!
+The second goal is to "create positive & enriching life changing experiences for cancer fighters."
+Through their Dyin 2 Live Dreams program, they seek to uplift and inspire individuals battling cancer by offering unique experiences that bring hope, strength, and resilience.

 GRYT Health is a company founded by cancer survivors with a sharp focus on advocating for cancer patients, survivors, and caregivers.
-Here the patients and caregivers they work with ALWAYS come first!
+At GRYT Health, the patients and caregivers they work with ALWAYS come first!
 One area of expertise they have is connecting cancer patients with research opportunities.
 See how GRYT can support the cancer patient in your life.

 National Cancer Institute is an accurate, up-to-date, comprehensive cancer information from the US government’s principal agency for cancer research.

-There are two things I like about The Free Medical Dictionary.
-One, when you type into the search bar a list of options populates.
-This is so helpful when you are typing in the name of a medication or disease that you aren't 100% sure how to spell.
-Second, when searching for a term, a list of relevant periodicals and articles will populate which can aid in your research.
+The Free Medical Dictionary offers several benefits for advocates.
+One helpful tool is typing a word into the search bar to populate a list of options.
+This is helpful when searching for the name of a medication or disease which you are not sure of how to spell.
+Second, when searching for a term, a list of relevant periodicals and articles will populate which can greatly aid in research.

 Searching for the best doctor for your loved one?
 Health Grades will allow you to search for the kind of doctor your loved one needs in their area.
 They also include which is such a great way to assess if they are a good fit.